 Types of Custody in Connecticut

-The legal terms used to define custody are often confusing to people.
-There is a distinction between "legal custody" and "physical/residential custody" is not as complicated as it seems.
+The legal terms used to define custody are often confusing to people, but the distinction between "legal custody" and "physical/residential custody" is not as complicated as it seems.

-- Legal Custody – The right of a person to make major decisions on behalf of the child such as decisions regarding the child's education, health, and religion.
-Solo custody is when one parent is the primary decision maker.
+- Legal Custody – The right of a person to make major decisions on behalf of the child, such as decisions regarding the child's education, health, and religion.
+Sole custody is when one parent is the primary decision maker.

-If you have questions about child custody, then please speak with a divorce lawyer at Bauer Law Group, LLC!
+If you have questions about child custody, then call (203) 288-7800 to speak with a family custody attorney at Happy Even After Family Law!

 Avoiding Messy Child Custody Battles

-Speak with a Child Custody Attorney at Our Firm
+Speak with a Child Custody Attorney Near You

 Find out more about what to expect.
-Contact us now for an initial consultation.
+Contact us online now for an initial consultation.
 Or visit our reviews to see why clients choose our Hamden law firm when they need top-rated local child custody lawyers.